 See condors fly over the Colca Canyon

 Overlooked by two of Peru’s highest volcanoes and surrounded by stunning landscapes and beautiful snow-capped ranges, el Cañon del Colca is one of the greatest, and the second deepest (after nearby Cotahuasi Canyon), canyons in the world.
 Visiting the Colca Canyon is one of the best day trips from Arequipa.
-You can discover stunning varieties of flora and fauna, green valleys, mighty rivers crossing the Andes and thousands of impressive pre-Inca terraces.
-Most impressive of all, watch the giant Andean condors rise up on the thermals and glide by only metres away.
+You can discover stunning varieties of flora and fauna, green valleys, mighty rivers crossing the Andes, and thousands of impressive pre-Inca terraces.
+Most impressive of all, watch the giant Andean condors rise up on the thermals and glide by only meters away.

 Kayak on Lake Titicaca